-Our patent search capabilities offer advanced Boolean functions, structured search, biological search, classification search, filtering and sorting options to find the most relevant and important patents.
-Create collections, alerts and visualisations to be annotated and shared.
-Patent searching in the Lens is easy as the search bar allows for full expression of the query language.
-The Lens offers various types of patent search including normal search, structured search, or classification search.
-If you are interested in biological patents that disclose patent sequences you may need to browse PatSeq Finder which will allows you to search by actual biological sequences such as DNA or protein or PatSeq text search wherein you can combine sequence species with keyword searches.
+Patent Search in The Lens is easy tool offering various types of search including normal search, structured search, biological search and classification search for patents.
+Filtering and sorting options are available to find the most relevant and important patents which can further be used to create collections, alerts and visualizations to be annotated and shared.
+If users are interested in biological patents that disclose patent sequences PatSeq Finder allows to search by actual biological sequences such as DNA or protein or PatSeq text search wherein sequence species can be combined with keyword searches.

 Lens Home Page

-On the top left of the Lens home page is a search bar for the patent search.
-Here you can enter your search text to perform the patent search.
+On the top left of the Lens home page is a search bar for the patent search where the search text to perform the patent search is entered.

 Search Result Page